polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     ![The Software Provisioning Manager window prompts to log off.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image25.png)

 1. Within the Remote Desktop session to adPDC, initiate a Remote Desktop session to s03-ascs-0 and log back on by using the same user credentials  as previously (**CONTOSO\\s03-su**).
-The Software Provisioning Manager will starts automatically.
+The Software Provisioning Manager will start automatically.
 In the Internet Explorer window, on the **This site is not secure** page, select **More information**, select the **Go on to the webpage (not recommended)** link and, when prompted, sign-in with the **CONTOSO\\s03-su** account.

 1. On the **General SAP System Parameters** page, set **SAP System ID (SAPSID)** to **S03**, select the **U:** drive as the **Destination Drive**, and select **Next**.